 Although there are a lot of barbecues, beer, and hot weather, Aussie culture is very much more than that.
-Virtually everything about the wildlife and weather is so beautiful, colourful, exciting and slightly dangerous.
+Virtually everything about the wildlife and weather is so beautiful, colorful, exciting, and slightly dangerous.
 We are talking about a land of authentic diversity where you can surf and ski on the same day!

 I got to know that Australia is one of the most highly urbanized countries.
 It is well known for the attractions of its large cities such as Melbourne, Sydney, Brisbane, and Perth.

-Actually, it is a place where two people will not have similar experience except they move together all around.
+It is a place where two people will not have similar experiences except they move together all around.

 And so, I have put together a well-detailed guide on the things you need to know before moving to Australia to prevent the rueful rhythm of “Ah, had I known”.